-The District is located in Harris and Fort Bend Counties, approximately 26 miles west of the central downtown business district of the City of Houston and contains approximately 482 acres of land.
-The District has indicated its intent to annex an approximately 6 acre tract of land and an approximately 6.5 acre tract of land into the District.
+The District is located in Harris and Fort Bend Counties, approximately 26 miles west of the central downtown business district of the City of Houston and contains approximately 494 acres of land.
 Access to the District is provided by State Highway 99 (Grand Parkway), Westheimer Parkway and Bayhill Boulevard.
 The District is located entirely within the extraterritorial jurisdiction of the City of Houston and within the boundaries of the Katy Independent School District.